Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Quantum emulation protocol

-The final remark is that we have engineered Steps~\ref{step-initial} to~\ref{step-final} in Protocol~\ref{protocol-1} as moving from generic initial ($B_\text{start}$) to final ($B_\text{end}$) coupling matrices, and finally measuring the total power in the resonator array.
-This is indeed possible, as we argue below in Sect.~\ref{sec:Architecture}, yet in many circumstances it would be more advantageous to end up at a configuration such that every normal mode is associated to an \emph{independent resonator} through its variables $\left\lbrace q_j \comma \, \phi_j \right\rbrace$.
-This is a particularly easy thing to accomplish when the ``mass'' matrix $C$ in the emulator~\eqref{eq:emulator-H} is diagonal.
-If this is achieved, we can provide means to inquire the populations of these independent resonators individually ---for instance, by coupling qubits or other detectors to each resonator, as illustrated in Fig.~\ref{fig:setup}---; thereby obtaining even more information than just the FCP, such as entanglement and correlations between modes, or full Wigner function representations.
+Our second remark is that we have engineered steps 3 and 4 in Protocol 1 to move from generic initial ($\hat{B}_\text{start}$) to final ($\hat{B}_\text{end}$) coupling matrices and, finally, to measure the total energy contained in the resonator array.
+This is indeed possible, as we argue in Sec.~\ref{sec:Architecture}, yet, in many circumstances, it would be more advantageous to end up at a configuration such that every normal mode is associated with an \emph{independent resonator} through its variables $\left\lbrace q_j \comma \, \phi_j \right\rbrace$.
+This is a particularly easy thing to accomplish when the ``mass'' matrix $\hat{C}$ in the emulator~\eqref{eq:emulator-H} is diagonal.
+If this independence between resonators is achieved, we can provide means to inquire the populations of these independent resonators individually---for instance, by coupling qubits or other detectors to each resonator, as illustrated in Fig.~\ref{fig:setup}---thereby obtaining information not just on spectroscopic properties but also on entanglement properties and correlations between modes, or full Wigner function representations.